 The swelling of one or more lymph nodes is called Lymphadenitis.
-As lymph nodes detect unwanted impurities in the lymph fluid groups of nodes will work together to rid the body of the unwanted item.
+As lymph nodes detect unwanted impurities in the lymph fluid, groups of nodes will work together to rid the body of the unwanted item.

 Although finding a swollen lymph node can make you fear the worst, often they are just the result of a benign infection.
-Infection that spread to the lymph nodes are usually caused by bacteria, fungus or an infection.
+Infection that spreads to the lymph nodes are usually caused by bacteria, fungus or an infection.

 Swollen lymph nodes are usually a sign that your body is working hard to rid itself of a virus, bacteria or fungus.
-It is rare that it is the sign of something more serious.
+It is rare that it is a sign of something more serious.

 Reasons for Swollen Lymph Nodes Under the Jaw